leamas/iguanair/usb_ir/darwin/README-Darwin.txt

 The Xcode project builds against static librares so that one can redistribute the Iguana IR products without worrying about their dependencies.

+The Makefiles use the variable $(ARCHFLAGS) to select which architectures to build for.
+By default, ARCHFLAGS is set to "-arch i386 -arch x86_64" (very portable as you can tell).
+This means that the libraries one links against must match, or the flags must be changed.

 To build with the Autoconf framework, one simply needs to run the ./configure script for configuration.
 As usual, non standard directories need to be provided to configure, so a Darwin port installation could be configured